barton-willis/check_maxima_expression/README.md

 # Check maxima expression

  The function `check_expression` checks a Maxima expression for missing `simp` flags and a few other defects.
-This function might be useful for developers but is unlikely to be useful to users.
+This function might be useful for developers but is unlikely to be useful to general users.

  To use this function, put the file `check-expression-p.lisp` in a directory that Maxima can access.
-After that, load the file using the command
+After that, load the file using the command:

  ```
 (%i1) load("check-expression-p.lisp")$